qbead/qbeadWebsite/content/main/index.md

 <div class="row row-small-reverse">
 <div class="column column-long"><img src="/images/tree_keychain.jpg"></div>
 <div class="column large-text">
-The crowdfunding campaign will be **launched March 16th**.
+Now that our crowdfunding campaign is over, we just need to manufacture the SpinWheels and finish crafting the educational materials.
 The device is fully built and tested.
-We just need to raise enough resources for a manufacturing run.
+We can't wait to get it into our backers' hands!
 </div>
 </div>